 Highlight Your Skills

 When creating a truck driver resume, it's important to highlight your skills beyond just operating the vehicle.
-Truck driving requires a range of additional skills, including knowledge of DOT regulations, map reading, maintenance and repair knowledge, and customer service experience.
+Truck driving requires a range of additional skills, including DOT physical tests, map reading, maintenance and repair knowledge, and customer service experience.
 Including these skills on your resume can make you a more attractive candidate to potential employers.

 When listing your skills, make sure to tailor them to the job you are applying for.
 For example, if the job requires long-haul driving, highlight your experience with long-distance routes and your ability to manage your time and stay alert during long drives.
 If the job requires handling hazardous materials, emphasize your knowledge of safety regulations and your experience with handling hazardous materials.